 - Several of the judges will be listening to your submissions through interpretation.
-Speak at a measured pace, using clear language, to facilitate interpretation. - If questions have been asked prior to the hearing, address them: do not simply reiterate points already well-rehearsed in your written pleadings. - The hearing is the opportunity to pick up on points made by other parties in their observations, so make sure you do this. - The Advocate General (AG) and Judge-Rapporteur (JR) will each have a référendaire (judicial clerk) sitting at the desk to the right below the bench (marked in blue on the diagram below).
+Speak at a measured pace, using clear language, to facilitate interpretation. - Oral hearings typically are limited to 10-15 minutes per party. - If questions have been asked prior to the hearing, address them: do not simply reiterate points already well-rehearsed in your written pleadings. - The hearing is the opportunity to pick up on points made by other parties in their observations, so make sure you do this. - The Advocate General (AG) and Judge-Rapporteur (JR) will each have a référendaire (judicial clerk) sitting at the desk to the right below the bench (marked in blue on the diagram below).
 It is worth noting their reaction to your submissions, as they will actually draft the Judgment and Opinion.